cxxgtxy/QARepVGG/README.md

 ## 📸 Release

 * ⏳ QARepVGG training code.
 Note that the implementation is already provided in [YOLOv6](https://github.com/meituan/YOLOv6) and used in [YOLO-NAS](https://github.com/Deci-AI/super-gradients/blob/master/YOLONAS.md).
-Both are well known objector detectors.
+Both are well known object detectors.

 ## 🦙 Model Zoo
 #### Some models (continue updating)